Forêt

 Flagstaff's Fine-Dining Tier: Small City, Serious Ambitions

 Flagstaff is a university city with a significant transit population: Route 66 tourists, Grand Canyon visitors, Northern Arizona University faculty and students, and an increasing number of travellers who choose it as a destination in its own right rather than a stopover.
 That demographic mix has historically made it difficult for premium restaurants to establish the consistent repeat-visitor base that fine dining requires.
-The economics of a single-seating tasting menu in a city of 75,000 are different from those in Chicago or New York, and the peer set for comparison is accordingly compressed.
+The economics of a single-seating tasting menu in a city of 75,000 are different from those in Chicago or New York, and the comparison set is accordingly compressed.

 What has changed in recent years is the broader recognition that smaller cities with strong geographic identities can support serious food programs if the local sourcing story is compelling and the price point is calibrated to a mixed local-and-visitor audience.
 Josephine's Restaurant has occupied a comparable position in Flagstaff for years, demonstrating that the audience exists.
 FLG Terroir Wine Bar & Bistro has approached the premium tier from the wine side, building a program that treats Arizona's emerging wine country as a serious reference point rather than a local curiosity.
 Forêt enters this context with a name that signals European fine-dining heritage filtered through a distinctly American Southwest lens.